Indian Theme Eagle Ceremony

 Allowat Sakima: You have worked to the point where you are about to become an Eagle.
 Listen, first, to the wisdom of the four winds.

 East Wind: I am the spirit of the East Wind.
 I represent the common law, your duty to God and to country.
-Trustworthy, loyal, and helpful, are the qualities which a man must possess who lives by the laws and rules of this land.
+Trustworthy, loyal, and helpful, are the qualities that a man must possess who lives by the laws and rules of this land.
 See that we do not lose this great blessing of a lawful land.

 West Wind: As the spirit of the West Wind, I represent the law of equity, your duty to country and to others, friendly, courteous, and kind are the laws that breathe of conscience.
 They create the atmosphere that comes from within your heart.
 The desire for you always to be a friend to those of all ages, young and old alike.
 Courteous to those who pass along your trail.
 Cast away the harmful spirit of unfriendliness and selfishness.